 Early days of Life of Swami Vivekananda

 Swami Vivekananda was born as “Narendranath Datta” in a Bengali family in Calcutta on 12th January 1863.
-His father Vishwanath Datta was attorney at Calcutta High Court and mother Bhuvaneswari Devi was housewife.
-In early days of his childhood he was inclined towards spirituality and meditation and has special attachment towards monks and sadhus.
-He used to offer every possible thing he can afford to give and many times got scolding form his parents for this.
+His father Vishwanath Datta was the attorney at Calcutta High Court and mother Bhuvaneswari Devi was a housewife.
+In the early days of his childhood, he was inclined towards spirituality and meditation and has a special attachment towards monks and sadhus.
+He used to offer every possible thing he can afford to give and many times got a scolding from his parents for this.
 Swami Vivekananda was a brilliant child and he was always eager to learn new things.
 He was enrolled in Ishwar Chandra Vidyasagar’s Metropolitan Institution where he studied till 1877.
-In 1879 he got admission in Presidency College after securing first division in entrance examination.
+In 1879 he got admission to Presidency College after securing first division in the entrance examination.
 He completed his graduation in B.A in the year 1884.
-During his academic life he studied various subjects like history, social science, art, philosophy, religion, and literature.
-He also studied work of many western philosophers, Hindu scriptures like Vedas, Upanishads, Ramayana and Gita.
+During his academic life, he studied various subjects like history, social science, art, philosophy, religion, and literature.
+He also studied the work of many western philosophers, Hindu scriptures like Vedas, Upanishads, Ramayana and Gita.
 He has knowledge of both Sanskrit and Bengali literature.

 Life of Swami Vivekananda with Saint Ramakrishna

-Ramakrishna was renowned saint of Calcutta and Vivekananda had heard about him at several occasion but he didn’t got any chance to meet Swami Ramakrishna.
-Few days later he went with his friends to Dakshineswar to meet Ramakrishna and he asked one question “Sir, have you seen God?” to this Ramakrishna replied “Yes, I have.
-I seen Him as clearly as I see you, only in a much intense sense.”
-In his first meeting Ramakrishna won little Narendra’s heart with his answers and bonding between them grew strongly.
-In the year 1884 his father died and Narendra was shattered.
-He would find solace only in the company of Ramakrishna and their meetings became more frequently.
+Ramakrishna was a renowned saint of Calcutta and Vivekananda had heard about him on several occasion but he didn’t get any chance to meet Swami Ramakrishna.
+A few days later he went with his friends to Dakshineswar to meet Ramakrishna and he asked one question “Sir, have you seen God?” to this Ramakrishna replied “Yes, I have.
+I have seen Him as clearly as I see you, only in a much intense sense.”
+In his first meeting, Ramakrishna won little Narendra’s heart with his answers and bonding between them grew stronger.
+In the year 1884, his father died and Narendra was shattered.
+He would find solace only in the company of Ramakrishna and their meetings became more frequent.
 But worst was yet to come in the life of Swami Vivekananda and in 1885 Ramakrishna developed throat cancer and his health started degrading.
 During those days Swami Vivekananda used to take care of his guru as well as meditate.
-Ramakrishna died on 16th August 1886 but till then he had made Narendra leader of his disciples and asked them to follow his instruction.
+Ramakrishna died on 16th August 1886 but till then he had made Narendra the leader of his disciples and asked them to follow his instruction.
 Ramakrishna taught “service to men was the most effective worship of God” and his teachings were followed by every disciple.

 Life of Swami Vivekananda as a Monk and His Travel through India

 In the year 1888, Swami Vivekananda left math for two weeks and went to Banaras (Varanasi) the holy and spiritual city of India.
-From Banaras he went on to visit cities like Ayodhya, Lucknow, Agra, Vrindavan, Hathras and Rishikesh.
-In his journey he met with some great saints, writers and leaders of India.
-After Rishikesh he returend back to Baranagar due to bad health.
-After taking a rest of one year he again started his journey and visited the city of Gazipur where he met Pavhari Baba.
-From Gazipur he again returned to Baranagar and then started his journey to The Himalaya Mountain.
-In his journey to Himalayas he visited some of the holy and sacred cities of India.
+From Banaras, he went on to visit cities like Ayodhya, Lucknow, Agra, Vrindavan, Hathras, and Rishikesh.
+In his journey, he met with some great saints, writers, and leaders of India.
+After Rishikesh, he returned back to Baranagar due to bad health.
+After taking the rest of one year he again started his journey and visited the city of Gazipur where he met Pavhari Baba.
+From Gazipur he again returned to Baranagar and then started his journey to the Himalaya Mountain.
+In his journey to the Himalayas, he visited some of the holy and sacred cities of India.

-In February of 1891 travelled to the city of Alwar and Ajmer where he met Raja Ajit Singh of Khetri at Mount Abu and the king became an adherent devotee and supporter of Swami Vivekananda.
+In February of 1891 traveled to the city of Alwar and Ajmer where he met Raja Ajit Singh of Khetri at Mount Abu and the king became an adherent devotee and supporter of Swami Vivekananda.
 Maharaja Ajit Singh of Khetri later helped Swami Vivekananda in many ways.
-From Khetri he went to Bombay Presidency and during his journey to western India, he visited ancient cities like Mahabaleshwar, Pune and Indore.
-During his journey he heard there was conference in America by the name of “Parliament of World’s Religion” and his followers urged him to go there.
-He traveled to Kerala via Mysore and finally he reached Cape Camorin.
-At Cape Camorin Swami Vivekananda meditated and thought about his mother land, he has seen whole of India, he travelled from north to south and east to west and he saw suffering of people and poverty they face.
-He also saw the positive side that in spite of all this suffering Indians are gentle and kind-hearted.
-He though to help them and work for upliftment of society but being a monk he was helpless to do.
-This was the turning point in the life of Swami Vivekananda as he then decided to go to Chicago and attend conference.
+From Khetri he went to Bombay Presidency and during his journey to western India, he visited ancient cities like Mahabaleshwar, Pune, and Indore.
+During his journey, he heard there was a conference in America by the name of “Parliament of World’s Religion” and his followers urged him to go there.
+He traveled to Kerala via Mysore and finally, he reached Cape Comorin.
+At Cape Comorin Swami Vivekananda meditated and thought about his motherland, he has seen the whole of India, he traveled from north to south and east to west and he saw the suffering of people and poverty they face.
+He also saw the positive side that in spite of all these suffering Indians are gentle and kind-hearted.
+He thought to help them and work for the upliftment of society but being a monk he was helpless to do.
+This was the turning point in the life of Swami Vivekananda as he then decided to go to Chicago and attend the conference.

 Life of Swami Vivekananda and His Travel to America & West

 From the funds collected by his followers and monetary help from King of Mysore and Khetri Swami Vivekananda sailed for Chicago on 31st May 1893.
-Maharaja of Khetri suggested that he should attend the conference with name “Vivekananda”.
-Swami Vivekananda reached Chicago on 30 July 1893 but once he reached Chicago he was informed that he cannot attend conference as he didn’t have any papers to prove that he belong to any sect or he represents any community.
+Maharaja of Khetri suggested that he should attend the conference with the name “Vivekananda”.
+Swami Vivekananda reached Chicago on 30 July 1893 but once he reached Chicago he was informed that he cannot attend the conference as he didn’t have any papers to prove that he belongs to any sect, or he represents any community.
 During this time he met Professor J.H Wright of Harvard University.
-Upon knowing that Vivekananda was denied to speak at Chicago he said “To ask you for credentials is like asking the Sun to state its right to shine”.
-Professor Wright arranged everything for Swamiji and he wrote a letter to the Chairman of Committee stating “Here is a man who is more learned than all learned professor put together.”
+Upon knowing that Vivekananda was denied to speak at Chicago he said: “To ask you for credentials is like asking the Sun to state its right to shine”.
+Professor Wright arranged everything for Swamiji and he wrote a letter to the Chairman of the Committee stating “Here is a man who is more learned than all learned professor put together.”

-The Parliament of World Religion was held on 11 September 1893 and it was one of the greatest moment in the life of Swami Vivekananda.
+The Parliament of World Religion was held on 11 September 1893 and it was one of the greatest moments in the life of Swami Vivekananda.
 He began addressing the gathering first by bowing to Goddess Saraswati (Hindu Goddess of Learning) and then started his speech by saying “Sisters and brothers of America”.
-For his opening phrase he received tremendous clap, cheers and standing ovation.
-In his short speech he presented Hinduism as a religion that has taught the world tolerance and universal acceptance.
-His speech was instant hit in America and he attracted attention of major newspapers and many newspaper praised Swami Vivekananda for his knowledge and intelligence.
+For his opening phrase, he received tremendous clap, cheers, and a standing ovation.
+In his short speech, he presented Hinduism as a religion that has taught the world tolerance and universal acceptance.
+His speech was an instant hit in America and he attracted the attention of major newspapers and many newspapers praised Swami Vivekananda for his knowledge and intelligence.
 New York Herald wrote “Vivekananda is the greatest figure in the Parliament of Religion”

 Life of Swami Vivekananda in England

-After successful event at parliament of world religion, Swami Vivekananda travelled to many parts of United States and in the mean time he continued his work of spreading knowledge about religion, humanity, Vedanta and Yoga.
-He lectured in various universities of America as a guest and during one of his debate at Brooklyn Ethical Society, he said “I have a message to the West as Buddha had a message to the East”.
-During his stay in New York he founded “Vedanta Society” in 1894.
-Swami Vivekananda then travelled to England and lectured there.
-Many noble and rich Englishmen became his admirer and one of them was Margaret Elizabeth Noble who become Sister Nivedita after meeting Swamiji and she dedicated her entire life for India and its freedom movement.
-In his visit to Europe he met with Max Müller, Nikola Tesla, Sarah Bernhardt and many other great minds of that time.
-While travelling in England he continued to work for his motherland by communicating with followers in India and advising them whenever required.
-From England he went to France, Switzerland and Italy and then he started his journey back to India.
+After a successful event at the parliament of world religion, Swami Vivekananda traveled to many parts of the United States and in the meantime, he continued his work of spreading knowledge about religion, humanity, Vedanta, and Yoga.
+He lectured in various universities of America as a guest and during one of his debates at Brooklyn Ethical Society, he said: “I have a message to the West as Buddha had a message to the East”.
+During his stay in New York, he founded “Vedanta Society” in 1894.
+Swami Vivekananda then traveled to England and lectured there.
+Many noble and rich Englishmen became his admirer and one of them was Margaret Elizabeth Noble who become Sister Nivedita after meeting Swamiji and she dedicated her entire life to India and its freedom movement.
+In his visit to Europe, he met with Max Müller, Nikola Tesla, Sarah Bernhardt and many other great minds of that time.
+While traveling in England he continued to work for his motherland by communicating with followers in India and advising them whenever required.
+From England, he went to France, Switzerland, and Italy and then he started his journey back to India.